 - Captain Space, Defender of Earth!: Captain Proton: Spaceman First Class, protector of Earth, scourge of intergalactic evil...at your service.

 - Captain Superhero: The hero is played by Lieutenant Paris (demoted to Ensign at one stage).
-When The Captain is reluctantly convinced to enter the program, she naturally outranks him as Queen Arachnia.
+When Captain Janeway is reluctantly convinced to enter the program, she naturally outranks him as Queen Arachnia.

 - Card-Carrying Villain: Doctor Chaotica is your typical retro sci-fi villain.
-His rantings make Doctor Who look staid by comparison.Paris: I've been studying how past generations viewed the future.
+His rantings make classic Doctor Who antagonists look staid by comparison.Paris: I've been studying how past generations viewed the future.

 Paris: It didn't work out quite as black and white as they imagined.

 - Chained to a Rock: Constance Goodheart is tied to a pillar prior to her being presented to Queen Arachnia as a "supreme sacrifice."

 - Cliffhanger Copout: Paris and Kim are watching a recap of last week's Proton episode, which shows their rocketship destroyed by Chaotica's fiendish Death Ray.Kim: We didn't burst into flame in the last chapter!
 Why are these recaps so inaccurate?!

 Paris: Well they brought people back to the theaters.

 - Though that's, bizarrely, actually the reverse of a Cliffhanger Copout, since normally apparent death in one episode would be downplayed in the next.
 This is more a case of Never Trust a Trailer!